jakedansoncyber/GoConcurrency/doc.md

+# Credits

+All of the learning done here was from the Concurrent Programming with Go by Mike Van Sickle Plural sight course.
+[You can find that here](https://app.pluralsight.com/library/courses/concurrent-programming-go/table-of-contents)

+Note though, my final product of the code is different than his final product.
+I didn't like a few things that he had -- it kind of felt like a bad ending to a movie where the movie didn't close the chapters on some of the left overs.
+I tried to do that myself so be warned.

 # Wait Groups

 We create a wait group, which is essentially a go routine that is there to track other go routines.
 This way we can wait on the go routines to finish before we end the program.
 This way there isn't any tasks trying to complete before the main function returns.